The Sennheiser Game Zero gaming headset is a nice piece of hardware that is durable and comes from a highly respected manufacturer.

-The Game Zero has several outstanding features which set it apart as a top choice for hardcore gamers.
+The Game Zero has several outstanding features that set it apart as a top choice for hardcore gamers.

-The microphone is a noise canceling design with excellent audio properties.
+The microphone has a noise-canceling design with excellent audio properties.
 It can be switched off by simply rotating it into the upright position above the user’s head.
 When moving it to this position, a positive click can be felt to give the user tactile feedback that the microphone is in the off position.

 The right ear can is home to a rotary volume knob.
-By locating the volume control here, Sennheiser provides the user a control that is much easier to locate than one positioned on the lead wires.
+By locating the volume control here, Sennheiser provides the user with a control that is much easier to find than one positioned on the lead wires.
 This positioning allows the gamer to make adjustments quickly during gameplay.

 Speaking of lead wires, these are wired headphones with 3.5mm headphone jacks for connection to your PC/Mac or gaming console.
-The wires are long and will allow you to sit a good distance from your game machine without issue.
+The wires are long and will allow you to sit a reasonable distance from your game machine without issues.